 A First Degree Burn - usually a redness on the top layer of skin (the epidermis) which resembles a sunburn.
 While a first-degree burn can be mildly painful, the skin will repair itself and most symptoms are gone within a few days.

 A Second Degree Burn - results when the burn has progressed through the epidermis (first layer of skin) into the deeper layers of the skin (known as the dermis).
 Second degree burns usually present blisters and accumulated fluids, while the skin looks "whiter" in appearance

 Third Degree Burns - are much more severe in nature, and include charring through all layers of the skin.

 Fourth Degree Burns - are the most severe burn injuries, where charring extends past the skin into the muscles and bones.
-Fourth degree burns are life threatening, and usually result in permanent loss in dexterity, motion, use of limbs, and perhaps the loss of fingers and toes.
+Fourth-degree burns are life-threatening and usually result in a permanent loss of dexterity, motion, use of limbs, and perhaps the loss of fingers and toes.

-In a short time the victim loses rational thought, feels sluggish and sleepy, ultimately losing consciousness.
-If they are removed from the area these victims can experience permanent damage to their lungs and breathways resulting in permanent disability and the need for specialized medical care and equipment.
+In a short time, the victim loses rational thought, feels sluggish and sleepy, ultimately losing consciousness.
+If they are removed from the area these victims can experience permanent damage to their lungs and airways resulting in permanent disability and the need for specialized medical care and equipment.